-Note: This is a project I did MANY years ago.
-Probably not long after I got this little lathe.
-The parts are not finished as nicely as I would make them today, but the tailstock is very functional and was a real pleasure compared to having to search for a wrench and turn the original bolt to lock the tailstock.
+This project is from many years ago, soon after I got my small lathe.
+The parts aren't as finely finished as I would make them today, but the tailstock is highly functional and a significant improvement over the original bolt that required a wrench to lock.

 The Finished Product